Bayesian Optimization with Formal Safety Guarantees via Online Conformal Prediction: Numerical Results For a Synthetic Benchmark

 \subsection{Deterministic Safety Requirement}

 As explained in Sec. \ref{sec: safeopt}, \textsf{S{ AFE}O{ PT}} requires the GP model for the constraint function $q(\mathbf{x})$ to be well specified \eqref{eq: rkhs for q}--\eqref{eq: norm bound B} in order to meet safety conditions.
 To study the impact of violations of this assumption, we start by considering the noiseless case, i.e., $\sigma_q^2=0$, and we vary the kernel bandwidth $h$ adopted for the GP models used as surrogates for the objective and constraint functions as discussed earlier.

-In this experiment, we set the target violation rate in the deterministic safety constraint \eqref{eq:goal} as $\alpha=0.1$ for \textsf{D-S{ AFE}-B{ OCP}}, while we recall that \textsf{S{ AFE}O{ PT}} assumes the target $\alpha=0$.
+Fig. \ref{fig: vio_t} shows the violation rate and optimality ratio against the iteration index $t$.
+For \textsf{D-S{ AFE}-B{ OCP}}, we set the update rate as $\eta=2$ and the target violation rate to $\alpha=0.3$, while \textsf{S{ AFE}O{ PT}} assumes target $\alpha=0$ with RKHS norm bound $B=||q||_{\kappa^*}$.
+For both schemes, the total number of iterations is $T=50$, and the misspecified GP with RBF kernel bandwidth $h=1/14.58$ is adopted.

+The violation rate obtained by \textsf{S{ AFE}O{ PT}} is above the target $\alpha=0.3$ for a significant interval of time $t$, and it progressively falls below the target with a larger $t$, while \textsf{D-S{ AFE}-B{ OCP}} meets the deterministic safety requirement \eqref{eq:goal} with the pre-determined target $\alpha=0.3$ across all iterations.
+Furthermore, the optimality ratio obtained by \textsf{D-S{ AFE}-B{ OCP}} is larger than \textsf{S{ AFE}O{ PT}} after iteration $t=13$, converging to $97.5\%$ at iteration $t=20$.
+In contrast, \textsf{S{ AFE}O{ PT}} converges to optimality ratio of $94.5\%$ at iteration $t=25$, at which point the target safety level $\alpha=0.3$ is violated.

-Fig. \ref{fig: vio_B} shows the violation rate $\text{violation-rate}(T)$ in \eqref{eq:goal}, as well as the optimality ratio \eqref{eq: optimality ratio}, as a function of constant $B$ assumed by \textsf{S{ AFE}O{ PT}} for both well-specified and misspecified GPs.
+Fig. \ref{fig: vio_B} shows the $\text{violation-rate}(T)$ in \eqref{eq:goal} with $T=20$, as well as the optimality ratio \eqref{eq: optimality ratio}, as a function of constant $B$ assumed by \textsf{S{ AFE}O{ PT}} for both well-specified and misspecified GPs, and the target violation rate is set to $\alpha=0.1$.
 Note that the performance of \textsf{D-S{ AFE}-B{ OCP}} does not depend on the value of $B$, which is an internal parameter for \textsf{S{ AFE}O{ PT}}, but it is affected by the choice of parameter $ h$.
 By Theorem \ref{theorem: safeopt theorem}, any value $B\geq||q||_{\kappa}$ in \eqref{eq: norm bound B} guarantees the safety of \textsf{S{ AFE}O{ PT}}.
 However, since RKHS norm for the misspecified GP is generally unknown, we plot violation rate and optimality ratio as functions of the ratio $B/||q||_{\kappa^*}$, to highlight the two regimes with well specified and misspecified value of $B$.

 Confirming Theorem \ref{theorem: safeopt theorem}, with a ratio $B/||q||_{\kappa^*}\geq1$ for the well-specified GP with kernel $\kappa(\mathbf{x},\mathbf{x}')=\kappa^*(\mathbf{x},\mathbf{x}')$, \textsf{S{ AFE}O{ PT}} is seen to strictly satisfy the deterministic safety constraint \eqref{eq:goal}, since the violation rate is equal to zero, as per its target.
 Instead, when $B/||q||_{\kappa^*}<1$, and/or when the GP is misspecified, i.e., $\kappa(\mathbf{x},\mathbf{x}')\neq\kappa^*(\mathbf{x},\mathbf{x}')$, the violation rate exceeds the target $\alpha$.
 In contrast, \textsf{D-S{ AFE}-B{ OCP}} obtains a violation rate below the target $\alpha$, irrespective of kernel bandwidth $h$ assumed in GP.